 - –

-The indicators for which UNCTAD is a custodian or co-custodian fall under goals 10, 12, 16 and 17, covering topics related to trade, tariffs, development finance, debt, investment, sustainable transport, illicit financial flows, and enterprise sustainability.
+This includes all indicators for which UNCTAD serves as a custodian or co-custodian.
+These indicators fall under goals 9, 10, 12, 16 and 17, encompassing topics such as trade, tariffs, development finance and South-South cooperation, debt, investment, illicit financial flows, maritime transport, and enterprise sustainability.

-Custodian agencies of SDG indicators, including UNCTAD, are responsible for developing international standards and recommending methodologies for monitoring SDG indicators.
-They are also tasked with compiling and verifying country data and metadata, and for submitting the data, along with regional and global aggregates, to the global SDG report and database updated by the United Nations Statistics Division.
+Custodian agencies of SDG indicators, including UNCTAD, are responsible for developing international standards and recommending methodologies for measuring SDG indicators.
+They are also tasked with compiling and verifying country data and metadata, and for submitting the data, alongside regional and global aggregates, to the Global SDG Indicator Database and Report, updated by the United Nations Statistics Division.
+The custodian agencies’ role is to enhance the accuracy and consistency of SDG reporting worldwide to facilitate informed decision-making towards strengthening SDG achievement by 2030.

 To see UNCTAD custodian indicators and find related SDG Pulse sections, click on the graph.